jnunyez/synchronization/README.md

   $GNGSA,A,3,,,,,,,,,,,,,99.99,99.99,99.99,4*34
   ```

 ### Install Operators from the embedded OperatorHub

-Now that the card has been installed, we proceed to installing the required Operators in our OpenShift cluster.
-These pieces of software are in chrage of the Lifecycle management of the Timing Synchronization aspects supported by the card.
+Now that the card has been properly installed and it is receiving proper GNSS data from GPS input, we proceed to install the Silicom Timing Synchronization Operator and its requirements in our OpenShift cluster.

 #### Create namespace

 We first create a namespace from the Web Console.
 Go to **Administration->Namespaces** and click
 **Create Namespace**: